Images for illustrative purposes only

 If you have a severe allergic reaction (anaphylaxis) including breathlessness, lip or tongue swelling, call 999 immediately.

 Co-codamol may not be suitable for everyone.
-You should tell your doctor if you have:
+Prior to starting any treatment you should always tell your doctor if you have:

 - Lung problems or breathing difficulties including asthma